 Mental Health Masters Degree Programs

-Many universities offer master's degrees in mental health counseling.
+Many universities offer Master of Science or Master of Arts degrees in mental health counseling.
+These programs combine classroom courses on psychology, counseling, community programs and professional ethics with clinical work in a mental health treatment facility.
 Graduates of such programs can earn their professional counselor licenses.
-Mental health counselors may work in various environments, including elementary schools, high schools, universities, psychiatric hospitals, mental health institutions and drug rehabilitation facilities.
+Mental health counselors may work in various environments, including schools, psychiatric hospitals, mental health institutions and drug rehabilitation facilities.

 Master of Science in Mental Health Counseling

 Master's programs in mental health counseling seek to educate students in advanced concepts, like assessment, human psychology and clinical instruction.
 Candidates are usually expected to complete a minimum number of hours with patients in clinical rotations.
 Master of Science in Mental Health Counseling degrees qualify students to sit for the professional licensing exam; in some cases, candidates may pursue licensing concurrent to their attendance in the program.

 All graduate program applicants must hold bachelor's degrees.
 Many programs require students to submit scores from the Graduate Record Exam (GRE).
 Applicants may be required to have completed specific undergraduate in math, science and psychology.
 Some highly selective programs interview applications as part of the admissions process.